Live Chat

 Sitting Is The New Smoking: Adjusting Your Office Furniture For Better Health

-Posted on 26th Apr 2019 in Standing Desks, Workplace Wellness
+Categories: Standing Desks, Workplace Wellness

 The average full-time adult worker sits for about 10.5 hours per day, including the drives to and from work, according to a study published in the Journal of Occupational and Environmental Medicine.
 Construction workers, movers and others who work on their feet all day may feel envious of their sedentary counterparts.
 But once the science is considered, the physical laborers will appreciate their jobs more.